Antonio Comito

 Killer:

 Antonio Comito was born in 1880, in Catanzaro, Calabria.
-He worked as a printer before leaving Italy for New York in June, 1907.
-He found work in Manhattan as a printer at Park Row and lived in an apartment at 72 James Street.
-Comito was Grand Deputy in an Italian society called the “Sons of Italy” a support group for recently arrived Italian immigrants to America.
+He had previously worked as a printer before leaving for New York in June, 1907.
+Whilst living at 72 James Street, he found work in the city as a printer based on Park Row.
+Comito was appointed Supreme Deputy of a society called the “Sons of Italy”, a support group for recently arrived Italian immigrants to America.

-In 1908 Comito began counterfeiting Canadian and US currency for the Morello gang.
-On January 4th, 1910 Comito was arrested when nine secret service officers and policemen raided his flat.
-Comito was taken to see Captain Flynn where he began to tell him everything he knew about the Morello gang.
-The resulting court case saw Giuseppe Morello, Ignazio Lupo and gang jailed under heavy sentences whilst Comito was set free after acting as the principal witness for the prosecution.
+In 1908, Comito began counterfeiting Canadian and US currency for the Morello gang.
+On January 4th, 1910, he was arrested when nine Secret Service officers and policemen raided his flat.
+The resulting court case saw Giuseppe Morello, Ignazio Lupo and gang jailed under heavy sentences, whilst Comito was set free after acting as the principal witness for the prosecution.